henkbirkholz/draft-birkholz-yang-push-coap-problemstatement/draft-birkholz-yang-push-coap-problemstatement.md

 The problem statement could be summarized as follows:

-"There is no complete solution based on CoAP to enable a freshly unpacked YANG data store ("drop-shiped pledge", e.g. the cliche light bulb) to discover an appropriate home it can than Call-Home to in secure and trusted manner in order to push (un-)solicited subscribed notifications to."
+"There is no complete solution based on CoAP to enable a freshly unpacked YANG data store ("drop-shipped pledge", e.g. the cliche light bulb) to discover an appropriate home it can than Call-Home to in a secure and trusted manner in order to push (un-)solicited subscribed notifications."

 # Potential Approaches and Solutions